Viicos/jsonlogic/docs/source/usage/creating_operators.rst

                     "not_comparable",
                     self
                 )
+                # Usually, you will want to return "AnyType" if typechecking failed:
+                return AnyType()

   The :class:`~jsonlogic.typechecking.TypecheckContext` object is used to emit diagnostics and access the JSON Schema of the data provided when using :func:`~jsonlogic.typechecking.typecheck`.